1. Home

 Surfshark is singularly well-adapted to unblocking restricted websites.
 As with any good VPN, it offers top-tier encryption and a large network, but also packs a few special features not often seen elsewhere.

 For example, each of their 3200 servers in 65 countries comes equipped with the ability to automatically configure smart DNS settings and enable obfuscation.
-These activate as your VPN act detects specific types of Internet restrictions, counteracting them before you even notice.
+These activate as your VPN detects specific types of Internet restrictions, counteracting them before you even notice.
 It works like a charm for proxy-banning sites like Netflix.

-Of course, EU website restrictions are usually not so sophisticated, so Surfshark’s 256-AES-GCM encryption is more than enough to let you slip through.
-Combined with a strong logging policy, IP/DNS/WebRTC leak protection, and a kill switch, and your ISP will never know what it is you’re trying to access, blocking them from throttling your connection.
+Of course, EU website blocks are usually not so sophisticated, so Surfshark’s 256-AES-GCM encryption is more than enough to let you slip through.
+Combined with a strong logging policy, IP/DNS/WebRTC leak protection, and a kill switch, your ISP will never know what it is you’re trying to access, blocking them from throttling your connection.
 We also love that Surfshark lets you protect as many devices as you want under one subscription, really ringing in the value for money of this up-and-coming provider.

 Pros